Australian Federation of Air Pilots and Australian Air Pilots Mutual Benefit Fund Scholarship

 - be an Australian citizen, an Australian permanent resident or holder of a permanent humanitarian visa

-- be enrolled full-time in Bachelor of Aviation, Bachelor of Aviation/Bachelor of Business or Bachelor of Aviation/Bachelor of Commerce courses with concurrent active enrolment in the Graduate Certificate of Aviation (Piloting) course at Swinburne University of Technology.
+- be a current student studying full-time in Bachelor of Aviation, Bachelor of Aviation/Bachelor of Business or Bachelor of Aviation/Bachelor of Commerce courses with concurrent active enrolment in the Graduate Certificate of Aviation (Piloting) course at Swinburne

-- be in the second or third year of their degree in Semester 1 in the year the scholarship is awarded.
+- be in the second or third year of their degree in Semester 1, 2020

 - second-year applicants are required to have attained their CASA Private Pilot Licence and at least four CPL theory exam credits